5 steps to the perfect pop-up dinner!

 Think again!
 I am breaking down 5 super easy steps to ensure you throw the perfect pop-up dinner – no weirdness, no agenda, just really good food, great wine, and some killer conversation.

-the guest list
+STEP ONE: the guest list

 We are all about celebrating people pursuing their passions & taking their life by the horns.
 Get a bunch of passionate people in the room & there is no shortage of great conversation.
 Grab a pen & jot down everyone you know who is doing interesting things & you’ve got your guest list.